5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 </details>

 ## About
 Although it is possible to utilize OpenCore and the OpenCore Legacy Patcher (OCLP) to install and run macOS Ventura on machines with 6th Gen Intel Core CPUs (Skylake/Skylake X/W), it's not officially supported nor documented by Dortania – they only support legacy Macs by Apple.
 That's why I created this guide.
-Since I no longer own a Skylake system, their might be things I am missing.
+Since I no longer own a Skylake system, their might be something I am missing.

+### How Skylake systems are affected
+In macOS Ventura, support for CPU families prior to Kaby Lake was dropped.
+For Skylake CPUs this mainly affects integrated Graphics and Metal support.
+So what we will do is prepare the config with the required patches, settings and kexts for installing and running macOS Ventura and then add iGPU/GPU drivers in Post-Install using OpenCore Legacy Patcher.

+> **Note**: Check out the [list of things that were removed macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998) and the impact this has on pre-Kaby Lake systems.
+But keep in mind that this was written for real Macs so certain issues don't affect Wintel machines.

 ## Precautions and Limitations
 This is what you need to know before attempting to install macOS Ventura on unsupported systems: